Moodle-teamCSUSM/project-documentation/Project Documentation/Roles.md

 > The purpose is that each user should have a primary area of focus to reduce workload.
 Note that these teams may work together at times, but each team is responsible for their assigned duties.

+> In charge of creating an informative website, in addition to a functional website, that works concurrently with the Mobile Development Teams for design consistency, database management and graphics implementation.
+Each member must have suitable hardware/software for testing and running all created applications.
+Major browsers to support (in full) - Chrome, Safari, Firefox.

 > ##### UI Team

 > The UI Team is in charge of implementing the User Interface as described in the wireframe documentation and the page interaction diagrams.
 The UI Team must use the data gathered by the Design Team to match **specifically** what was discussed.
 This may include: